-At the approval stage (2.7), the Chief Executive Officer shall decide, in consultation with the secretariat of the technical committee or subcommittee, and bearing in mind both the financial consequences to the organization and the interests of users of the International Standard, whether to publish an amendment or a new edition of the International Standard, incorporating the amendment.
+Before the approval stage (2.7), the committee may decide, in consultation with the Chief Executive Officer, bearing in mind both the financial consequences and the interests of users of the International Standard, to ballot (2.7) and publish a new edition of the International Standard, incorporating the amendment.
 (See also 2.10.4.)

 NOTE Where it is foreseen that there will be frequent additions to the provisions of an International Standard, the possibility should be borne in mind at the outset of developing these additions as a series of parts (see ISO/IEC Directives, Part 2).

-Avoidance of proliferation of modifications

-No more than 2 separate documents in the form of amendments shall be published modifying a current International Standard.
+No more than 2 separate amendments shall be published modifying a current International Standard.
 The development of a third such document shall result in publication of a new edition of the International Standard.

 Maintenance agencies

-When a technical committee or subcommittee has developed a standard that will require frequent modification, it may decide that a maintenance agency is required.
+When a committee has developed a document that will require frequent modification, it may decide that a maintenance agency is required.
 Rules concerning the designation of maintenance agencies are given in Annex G.

 Registration authorities

-When a technical committee or subcommittee has developed a standard that includes registration provisions, a registration authority is required.
+When a committee has developed a document that includes registration provisions, a registration authority is required.
 Rules concerning the designation of registration authorities are given in Annex H.

 Copyright

-The copyright for all drafts and International Standards and other publications belongs to ISO, IEC or ISO and IEC, respectively as represented by the office of the CEO.
+The copyright for all drafts and International Standards and other publications belongs to ISO, IEC or ISO and IEC, respectively as represented by the Office of the CEO.

 The content of, for example, an International Standard may originate from a number of sources, including existing national standards, articles published in scientific or trade journals, original research and development work, descriptions of commercialized products, etc. These sources may be subject to one or more rights.

 In ISO and IEC, there is an understanding that original material contributed to become a part of an ISO, IEC or ISO/IEC publication can be copied and distributed within the ISO and/or IEC systems (as relevant) as part of the consensus building process, this being without prejudice to the rights of the original copyright owner to exploit the original text elsewhere.
 Where material is already subject to copyright, the right should be granted to ISO and/or IEC to reproduce and circulate the material.
 This is frequently done without recourse to a written agreement, or at most to a simple written statement of acceptance.
-Where contributors wish a formal signed agreement concerning copyright of any submissions they make to ISO and/or IEC, such requests shall be addressed to ISO Central Secretariat or the IEC Central Office, respectively.
+Where contributors wish a formal signed agreement concerning copyright of any submissions they make to ISO and/or IEC, such requests shall be addressed to ISO Central Secretariat or the IEC Secretariat, respectively.

-Attention is drawn to the fact that the respective members of ISO and IEC have the right to adopt and re-publish any respective ISO and/or IEC standard as their national standard.
+Attention is drawn to the fact that the respective members of ISO and IEC have the right to adopt and re-publish any respective ISO and/or IEC document as their national standard.
 Similar forms of endorsement do or may exist (for example, with regional standardization organizations).

 Reference to patented items (see also Annex I.)

-2.14.1 If, in exceptional situations, technical reasons justify such a step, there is no objection in principle to preparing a deliverable in terms which include the use of items covered by patent rights — defined as patents, utility models and other statutory rights based on inventions, including any published applications for any of the foregoing — even if the terms of the deliverable are such that there are no alternative means of compliance.
+2.14.1 If, in exceptional situations, technical reasons justify such a step, there is no objection in principle to preparing a document in terms which include the use of items covered by patent rights — defined as patents, utility models and other statutory rights based on inventions, including any published applications for any of the foregoing — even if the terms of the document are such that there are no alternative means of compliance.
 The rules given below shall be applied.